openframeworks/ofSite/content/setup/msys2.md

 Now, let's update the MSYS2 installation.
-From an MSYS2 shell (it can be MSYS, MINGW32 or MINGW64), run :
+From an MSYS2 shell (it can be MSYS or MINGW64), run :

 ```sh
 pacman -Syu --noconfirm --needed